The Latest on the 75 Pennsylvanians Arrested in the Jan. 6 Attack on the US Capitol

 Debra Maimone – New Castle

-Maimone pleaded not guilty to charges including violent entry and disorderly conduct on Capitol grounds.
-She has been released on her own recognizance and is believed to be working toward a plea deal.
-Her husband, Peter Vogel, was also charged for his role in the attack.
+Maimone and Vogel, who are married, pleaded not guilty to charges including violent entry and disorderly conduct on Capitol grounds.
+Both were released on their own recognizance and are believed to be working toward a plea deal.

 Edward McAlanis – Stevens